DanyLan/Terraform/README.md

     terraform plan

-Now to create the vpc network and save your state un bucket created, please run
+Now to create the vpc network and save your state in bucket/folder created, please run

     terraform apply